john-chapman/john-chapman.github.io/_posts/2016-11-26-factory-pattern.md

 However it would be nicer to avoid writing a new `else if` clause or other boilerplate every time we add a new projectile.

-_Incidentally, I prefer static `Create`/`Destroy` methods on the interface class over a separate `ProjectileFactory` class, but this is just a stylistic choice._
+_Incidentally, I prefer static `Create`/`Destroy` methods on the interface class over a separate `ProjectileFactory` class, if only to reduce namespace pollution._

 ## Factory Template	 ##